dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/about-the-lib/releases/eufemia/v9-info.md

 1. In case you use `format` or `cleanNumber` from either `/components/Number` or `/components/number/Number`, replace the import path to be `/components/number-format/NumberUtils`.
 1. You can also use Regex: Find `Number([^F)]|$)` and replace with `NumberFormat$1`

+### Patterns vs Extensions

+Most of the Eufemia "patterns" got removed in favor of calling this part as **extensions**.

+1. Find `dnb-ui-lib/extensions` or `@dnb/eufemia/extensions` and replace with `@dnb/eufemia/extensions`

+The following extensions are removed:

+- ActionNav
+- DescriptionList
+- Footer
+- Form
+- Grid
+- MainMenu
+- SummaryTable
+- FieldsetDescription
+- FormSummaryPage
+- RangeSlider
+- ViewTitle

 ## Changes

 ### Updates to the language files